 The Chinese Year of the Dragon

 The Chinese year of the dragon is now upon us and in many places across the globe people are celebrating its significance.
-The year of the dragon is the fifth in the cycle of the Chinese Zodiac and recurs every twelfth year.

 It comes after the year of the rabbit and in many ways is a hotly anticipated time for many people around the world looking to make changes and understand who they are.